maxmiaggi/johnnyfive-iot-class-masters2017/README.md

 Since we are controlling a remote hardware over the web, we need to have a GUI on the web to publish commands.
 The browser-side GUI requires HTML, CSS and JavaScript.

 We are going to create a very simple web page which will have a simple button.
 When we click on the button, it publishes blinkState to PubNub (MQTT broker).
+You can use [Codepen](https://codepen.io/pen/) to type in the code.

 ### HTML Code